Need an EPC in Broughton?

 An EPC rates the property from an A, the very best, to a G the lowest.
 To legally rent a property, the energy rating must be at the least an E. The policies that govern this is called The Minimum Energy Efficiency Standard or (MEES) for short.
 For additional info on MEES visit the government website for landlord guidance.

 If your property currently is an F or G it cannot legally be let on a new rental.
-If there is an existing tenant in the property and the rating is lower than an E, then the landlord has got to take measures to get the rating up to an E.
+If there is an existing tenant in the property and the rating is lower than an E, then the landlord needs to take measures to get the rating up to an E.

 How To Find If You Have A Valid EPC